ThiagoPrestes/thiagoprestes.github.io/README.md

 # Portfolio
-Repository for my portfolio using bootstrap and a bit of javascript
+Developing my portfolio using bootstrap and a bit of javascript